danini-the-panini/lsystem-clojure/README.md

     :L Turn left
     :R Turn right

+The definitions of these can be changed in `simple.clj`, which contains the alphabet and each member's meaning.

 The L-System rules are defined as P. You can redifine them.
 Try this, for example:

     (def P {:F [:F :< :L :F :> :F :< :R :F :> :F]
             :L [:L :F]